 Magic the Gathering’s latest core set is will be released this Friday, July 16th.
 This 249 card set will feature creatures, spells, and artifacts from Magic’s 17 year history.
 This black-bordered set is visually stunning, and M11’s lands are some of the most beautiful to date.
 Visit Wizards.com/magic for more details.
 And for those of you that have been away from the game for a few sets and need to reacquaint yourselves with the rules, detailed rulebooks can be downloaded for free here.

-Publisher: Dungeon Masters GuildWhat the what?!
-Color?
+Publisher: Dungeon Masters GuildThis Season and rsquo;s Theme is FULL COLOR!
 If you run online, like to print your maps, or just want to have something nice to frame and hang over your fireplace to impress your friends, then give these a shot.
-Included are two zip files and mdash;each containing 3 maps in both .jpg (reasonably-sized for online play) and .pdf and mdash;both of whi […]
+Included are two zip files and mdash;each containing 4 maps in both .jpg (reasonably-sized for online play) and .pdf […]